Denis Pagan: Carlton Football Club

 Carlton under Pagan did not improve much in the 2007 season, sitting at fourteenth on the ladder after Round 16, 2007 with four wins and twelve losses.
-Between Rounds 12 and 16, Carlton suffered five consecutive heavy defeats, the last of which was a 117-point defeat against the Brisbane Lions at the Gabba in Round 16, 2007, in which Lions' full-forward and Coleman Medallist Jonathan Brown kicked a club record 10 goals and earned three Brownlow Medal votes.
+Between Rounds 12 and 16, Carlton suffered five consecutive heavy defeats, the last of which was a 117-point defeat against the Brisbane Lions at the Gabba in Round 16, 2007.
 It proved to be the nail in the coffin for Pagan and his job, and Pagan was sacked as Carlton Football Club senior coach the following day on 23 July 2007.
 He was not bitter at the club's decision, and wanted to go on record that he would never have quit as the coach of the Carlton Football Club.
 Pagan was replaced by assistant coach Brett Ratten as caretaker senior coach for the remainder of the 2007 season, who was eventually appointed full-time senior coach of Carlton.
 Pagan had a year to go on his contract which was paid out in full by the club.

 Years later in 2014, Pagan later stated in the Sydney Morning Herald newspaper that coaching Carlton was "a very difficult assignment", also taking into consideration the fact that the club had lost valuable draft picks in the wake of the salary cap breaches.
 In 2021, Pagan in a radio interview with SEN described his tenure as senior coach of Carlton as a “snake pit” because of "Divisions and disunity" at the club that he experienced.
 In 2022, Pagan further elaborated by stating "When I was at Carlton I don't think I've ever seen a bigger mess.
 It was like going to work every day and a little bloke hiding behind the door with a sledgehammer and whacking you around the chin.
 They didn't have a great list, they didn't have any money, the place was in turmoil, there was factions and splits everywhere.
 It was a great club and it just disintegrated.
 It was the biggest regret without any doubt whatsoever".

 Post coaching-career

-In 2008, Pagan became a board member at North Melbourne Football Club. however after the 2008 season he left the position to coach the Northern Knights in the TAC under 18s competition for one season only, and he has since had no involvement in football.
+In 2008, Pagan became a board member at North Melbourne Football Club.
+However, after the 2008 season he left the position to coach the Northern Knights in the TAC under 18s competition for one season only, and he has since had no involvement in football.
 Since 2009, he runs Pagan real estate alongside his son Ryan.
 Since 2020, he has been a horse trainer, going on to win the Victoria Derby with his horse Johnny Get Angry.

+Pagan also works as a sales consultant at a real estate firm owned by his son Ryan Pagan.